 3This balance consists primarily of the amount of collateral owed by CS as of December 31, 2023, and it was settled on January 3, 2024.

 i.
 Loans from MDBs and other institutions and time deposits from central banks

-The outstanding balance of loans contracted by the Ba to its member countries is as follows:
+The outstanding balance of loans contracted by the Bank to finance disbursements on its approved loans to its member countries is as follows: